erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/information/server-requirements/README.md

 extension=pdo_mysql.so
 ```

-Look at for more details http://www.php.net/manual/en/pdo.installation.php
+For more details look at http://www.php.net/manual/en/pdo.installation.php

 **Tip:** To edit your <dfn>app/config/database.php</dfn> , choose your <u>Obullo Connection Name</u> bottom of the table and change it like below the example.